How to Charge RV Batteries 4 Different Ways (Fastest Way Revealed)

-An RV’s battery is charged when connected to a 120v electrical outlet (like a shore power pedestal at a campground), an onboard or external generator, the motorhome or tow vehicles alternator, or solar power.
+An RV’s battery is charged when connected to a 120v electrical outlet (like a shore power pedestal at a campground), an onboard or external generator, the motorhome or tow vehicles alternator, solar power, or even wind power.

 Arguably, the most common way to charge RV batteries is through its onboard power converter or a battery charger when hooked up to a 120v electrical outlet, like on a shore power pedestal at a campground.